Skip to content

 Verification Workflow

-This workflow runs on pull requests to the main branch, verifying code quality and functionality before merging:
+This workflow runs on pull requests on any branch, verifying code quality and functionality before merging:

 name: Check